2024 Solar Incentives Guide for West Manchester, PA - Tax Credits & Rebates

 The ITC can be applied to solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
 This credit can apply towards solar panels installed on a primary or secondary residence that you own in the United States.
 The original claim amount was 30% of the total cost, although the amount you can claim may range between 26-30%.
 There is no maximum amount you can claim.

-Your local West Manchester solar panel installer can give you more information about the ITC and how it might apply to your situation.
+Your local West Manchester solar panel installation expert can offer more information about the ITC and how it may apply to your situation.

 State & Local Solar Incentives